 From BR Bullpen

-In 1951, the chewing gum company Topps produced their first baseball trading cards.
+In 1951, the Topps company produced their first baseball trading cards.
 They produced two sets of 52 cards, one with red backs and one with blue backs.
 The cards were meant to play a simulated baseball game.
+They came with a piece of taffy, which was said to take on the taste of the card's protective coating, thus becoming unpalatable.
 These cards were relatively unpopular and were not produced again.

 Typically, the sets were issued in series at different times of the season; the lower numbers would be released earlier and in greater numbers, as they would not be withdrawn when the next series was released.
 The later series would become more valuable as they were on the market for a shorter period and, as result, were bought in smaller numbers.
 Mantle's card was part of the series which had a shorter sales run; in this case, it was a much smaller print run, given Topps was still establishing its business model.
 Most of the buyers were kids whose objective was not necessarily to keep the cards in pristine condition for future re-sale, but to "trade, play or flip" them, thus ensuring that they would become well-worn, or thrown away.
 As the cliché goes, when the now-grown teenager moved out of the house , his mother would throw away his childhood possessions, including the shoe box in which he kept his cards.
 Topps played on this cliché for its 60th anniversary, introducing a series of commemorative cards reproducing its old designs in its 2011 set, which it called "the cards your mother threw away".
 It would be a few years before adult collectors appeared on the market in significant numbers, but that initial set had already become singularly valuable by then.